all-of-us/raw-data-repository/rest-api/offline/README.md

     for the same participant/test pair: that is, rows where `sent_count` != `received_count`.

+Note that multiple values may be concatenated together (with a comma separator) in cells in the report, when multiple orders and/or multiple samples for the same participant use the same test.

-Colums in the CSVs are:
+Columns in the CSVs are:

 Column | Description | Example
 --- | --- | ---